 Drafting the Termination Letter

 Your termination letter should get right to the point.
 Ensure that it has the basic information included, such as the business name, employee name, and date of termination.
-It’s best to use company letterhead to make it official and avoid listing the termination reason in case the employee wants to dispute it.
-You can download and customize our sample termination letters.
+Use the company letterhead to make it official and avoid listing the termination reason in case the employee wants to dispute it.
+You can download and customize our sample termination letters for an easier time drafting one.

 Termination Letter Clauses